yongsenchen/jekyll_demo/README.md

 Note:
   Pay attention to the chinese characters, you need convernt them to utf-8, otherwise they can't be shown correctly.
-You may found '404' page not found error.
+You may found '404 page not found' error.